Climate change and our energy use

 The breakdown of our emissions

-Almost 40% of New Zealand's greenhouse gas emissions come from the energy sector, including light vehicles, manufacturing and construction, other transport, and electricity generation.
+Around 40% of New Zealand's greenhouse gas emissions come from the energy sector, including light vehicles, manufacturing and construction, other transport, and electricity generation.
 The rest of our greenhouse gas emissions come from agriculture, waste, and industrial processes.

 There's a lot of great information out there on climate change, whether you want to learn more about the science, learn how it’s impacting us, find out what the government is doing, or discover what you can do.